dennis-adlink/cyclonedds/docs/dev/topic_discovery.md

 Topic discovery enables the exchange of topic information between endpoints using the built-in topic announcer and detector endpoints, as described in the DDS RTPS Specification section 8.5.
 Topic discovery is based on the SEDP protocol.

 This document describes the design of the topic discovery implementation in Cyclone DDS.
 First the types (entities) that are used in topic discovery in the DDSC and DDSI layers are described.
-Next section explains the deisgn of topic discovery using the DDS SEPD protocol and after that the API functions and built-in writers are described.
+Next section explains the design of topic discovery using the DDS SEDP protocol and after that the API functions and built-in writers are described.

 ## DDSC types